janfoeh/paperclip-optimizer/README.md

 end
 ```

-Just like Paperclips' `:styles` option, you can pass a lambda to `:paperclip_optimizer` which receives the `attachment` as an argument:
+Just like Paperclips' `:styles` option, you can pass a lambda to `:paperclip_optimizer` to configure it at runtime:

 ```ruby
 class User < ActiveRecord::Base